Jam on Hawthorne: Reception

 In 2019, Michael Russell included Jam on Hawthorne in The Oregonians 2019 "ultimate guide to Portland's 40 best brunches".
 Jenni Moore included Jam on Hawthorne in the Portland Mercurys 2020 list of "five excellent brunch spots where the mimosas are at least plentiful, strong, and multifarious".

-In 2017, Willamette Week readers ranked Jam on Hawthorne third and runner-up in the Best Brunch Spot and Best Omelet categories in an annual readers' poll.
-For the same poll in 2017, readers named Jam on Hawthorne a winner and runner-up in the Best Mimosa and Best Brunch Spot categories.
+In 2017, Jam on Hawthorne ranked third and was the runner-up in the Best Brunch Spot and Best Omelet categories, respectively, in Willamette Weeks annual 'Best of Portland' readers' poll.
+Readers also named Jam on Hawthorne a winner and runner-up in the Best Mimosa and Best Brunch Spot categories, respectively.
 The newspaper said in 2019, "The lines may be long, but the wait is worth it.
 Serving solid brunch classics, Jam's go-to meal is the two-egg breakfast, a couple mimosas, and full immersion into a Sex in the City gal brunch fantasy."
 The 2020 readers' poll saw locals rank Jam on Hawthorne a winner in the Best Brunch Spot category.
-The restaurant won in the Best Brunch Spot and Best Bloody Mary categories in the same poll in 2022, and was a runner-up in the Best Brunch Spot category in 2024.
+The restaurant won in the Best Brunch Spot and Best Bloody Mary categories in the same poll in 2022.
+It was a runner-up and finalist in the Best Brunch Spot category in 2024 and 2025, respectively.